TuxVinyards/qqX/README.md

 - Clear fully annotated & Shellcheck linted scripting

+## Why quickemu?

+Quickemu is simply built and easy to use.

+It has an active community & is the only virtual machine manager that makes easy work out of running Microsoft Windows.

+It's not without its flaws.
+But its flaws can be fixed & it can be made to work.

+VirtualBox was good in its day.
+Developers are now moving to QEMU <https://qemu.readthedocs.io>

+Gnome Boxes (with QEMU) has a wonderfully polished load up interface.
+If only qqX looked that good too ... :rofl:

+The problems with Gnome Boxes are the problems.
+When it's working it's great.
+But even something simple like moving the VM folder has a learning curve.
+Forget anything more complex unless you wish to become an xml/gnome3/vala expert: <https://gitlab.gnome.org/soneca/gnome-boxes/-/tree/main/src?ref_type=heads>

+## Why qqX?

+qqX does more than just take the basic quickemu command line and turn it into something more menu based.
+It gives you more functions and more power.
+More confident Linux users should quickly find find themselves at home.

+People with less experience may find it better to start with [quickgui](https://github.com/quickemu-project/quickgui) and move to qqX later.
+Maybe.
+But both can be installed, you can have both on your machine at the same time, you can try them both and you can switch between them at will.

 ## Text Interface

 qqX belongs to the 'less is more' school of thought:

-The GUI can *look* more polished but by using the same simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
+By using the same, less sophistcated, simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
+The qqX project benefits directly from all the quickemu community activity.

-There are none of steep learning curves often involved with a GUI, which allows better community involvement.
+Learning Bash, or improving your knowledge of it, is always time well spent.
 Bash is a flexible language of which all Linux users should know at least a little.
+There are none of steep learning curves that are often involved with GUI's

-Learning Bash, or improving your knowledge of it, is always time well spent, whilst qqX's use of a clear and well annotated coding style means that even novices should be able to find their feet.
+Use of a clear and well annotated qqX coding style means that even Bash novices should be able to find their feet.
+Any confident Linux user should find it relatively easy to make simple edits.

 ## Install